Champion-Lab/PrIntMap-R/README.md

   * Run PrIntMap-R on the online version
   * Run PrIntMap-R on Windows or MacOS
   * Run PrIntMap-R using Ubuntu locally on a virtual machine

+If you use PrIntMap-R, please cite:
+  Weaver, SD., DeRosa, CM., Schultz, SR., Champion, MM. **(2023)**.
+“PrIntMap-R: an online application for intra-protein intensity and peptide visualization in bottom-up proteomics” *Journal of Proteome Research.* DOI: 10.1021/acs.jproteome.2c00606